nilesh-c/wikidata-entity-suggester/README.md

 2. entitysuggester.rescorer.ItemListRetriever is a class that is used by the above class to build a map with properties or property:value strings as VALUE, and hashed representations of them as KEY.
 This is essential as Myrrix works with only LONG IDs.
 A map like this is loaded in memory to convert between the original string representations and the corresponding hashed LONG IDs.

 3. entitysuggester.EntitySuggester is the main class that does the client work.

-## TODO ##

-1. Expose functionality through a REST-based servlet.

-2. I may rewrite read_items.c (please see below) using an xml library and map-reduce to speed it up later.
-Might not be necessary at the moment, considering it takes 45 mins to parse the xml file and push into MySQL on my machine.

 ## How to build the required CSV files from wikidata data dumps ##